Al-Barakah (Islamic State administrative district): Territory

 Al-Barakah Province generally claimed all of al-Hasakah Governorate as its territory, though it never fully controlled the region.
 By early 2016, al-Barakah Province's headquarters was al-Shaddadah, while the province had been reduced to southern al-Hasakah Governorate.
-Following its demotion to district and move south, the administrative division covered Hajin and the villages of al-Baghuz Fawqani, al-Sayyal and Hasrat (which ISIL calls al-Khayrat) and Mawzan near the Euphrates, all of them part of the Abu Kamal District.
+Following its demotion to district and move south, the administrative division covered Hajin and the villages of al-Baghuz Fawqani, al-Sayyal and Hasrat (which IS calls al-Khayrat) and Mawzan near the Euphrates, all of them part of the Abu Kamal District.
 Furthermore, the village of al-Bahra near Hajin was already part of al-Barakah since late 2017.
 Al-Barakah district in its current form is bordered by al-Furat district to its west and al-Khayr district to its northwest.

 Leadership

 The province's first known governor ("wali") was Abdul Nasser Qardash in 2014.
-In June of that year, after ISIL's declaration of its caliphate, Qardash was transferred to other positions.
+In June of that year, after the Islamic State's declaration of its caliphate, Qardash was transferred to other positions.
 He was succeeded by Abu Osama al-Iraqi who held the position from 2014 to 2015, when he was killed during the Battle of al-Hasakah city by an American airstrike.
-He had been a member of ISIL's senior leadership, and was considered to be one of the group's "military elite leaders".
+He had been a member of the Islamic State's senior leadership, and was considered to be one of the group's "military elite leaders".
 At some point in 2015, Qardash once gain became involved in governing al-Barakah.
 Later on, Abu al-Waleed al-Sinawi was appointed wali of al-Barakah.
 He was killed on 19 April 2018.

+Raafat Rahmoun (alias "Abu Suhaib al-Adnani" or "Abu Hussein al-Qurashi") served as deputy wali of al-Barakah at some point.
+He was later appointed military emir of al-Barakah and al-Khayr, organizing attacks as part of the Eastern Syria insurgency until his capture by the SDF in 2025.
 Another prominent member of al-Barakah's government was the Saudi female jihadist Rima al-Jarish, a co-founder of the al-Khansaa Brigade who "led the media machine" of al-Barakah from 2014 until her death in 2016 and was responsible for recruiting foreigners.
 Adam al-Chechani (d.
 2016) served as leading military commander in the province by 2016.
 Two known general Sharia officials for al-Barakah include Sheikh Abu Raghad al-Da'jani, and Abu Raghad al-Da'jani (died 19 April 2018).

 Furthermore, several sub-commanders and regional leaders of al-Barakah are known: